gridschool/gridschool/_posts/2020-12-21-javascript-post.md

 ##### This is a great H5 it should look great!

 ###### How about a super h6? well this is it

+How about this is a **super cool** text where we really want to explain something pretty cool and we have an example in the next [link](www.google.com "Just Google it!")

+heres some steps about how to look for things online: